zzdroide/tamborgcont/Readme.md

 ## Server setup

+- Install Debian bookworm
-- Install Debian bookworm, include OpenSSH server.
-Set a strong password because SSH PasswordAuthentication defaults to yes.
+  - with a strong password because SSH PasswordAuthentication defaults to yes
+  - with "SSH server" and "standard system utilities" software
 - Set static IP (preferably at the router, against MAC)
 - `ssh-copy-id`